RaphaelWoude/capacitor-native-settings/README.md

 ```

 Opens the specified option on iOS.
-Note that the only supported option by Apple is "App".
-Using other options
-might break in future iOS versions or have your app rejected in the App Store.

 | Param        | Type                                              | Description                          |
 | ------------ | ------------------------------------------------- | ------------------------------------ |